20 Ways to stay focused at work (+ instant hacks)

 It’s of the utmost importance to prioritize your work when creating to-do lists.
 Therefore, when you start working, do your urgent/important tasks and subtasks first, and your NOT urgent/important tasks and subtasks second.

-Put a checkmark next to each task you finish, as soon as you finish it — watching the number of tasks you’ve finished increase will make you feel more confident to continue working and reach the end of the list as soon as possible.
+Then, put a checkmark next to each task you finish, as soon as you finish it.
+Watching the number of tasks you’ve finished increase will make you feel more confident to continue working and reach the end of the list as soon as possible.

 💡 Clockify Pro Tip